 A contravention is a breach of court orders.
 Court orders are directions made by the court which must be followed.
 To inform the court of the contravention, an application for contravention will need to be made.
 This application tells the court which orders are not being followed.

 You would use an application for contravention if you want the orders to be followed and want to seek punishment for non-compliance.
 It is essential that you seek legal advice before filing this application.

 Punishment for contravention of court orders

-- The court ensures that the orders are followed
+- the court ensuring the orders are followed;

-If you would like to know more or book an appointment please contact Armstrong Legal and talk to one of our specialist family law solicitors on 1300 168 676.
+If you would like to know more or book an appointment please contact Armstrong Legal and talk to one of our specialist family law solicitors.

 WHERE TO NEXT?

 Taking the next step and contacting a family lawyer can be scary.
 Our lawyers will make you feel comfortable so you can talk about your situation.
 But first, ask yourself, Do I really need a lawyer?